(All fields required)

 Jane C. Khoury, PhD

 is the senior biostatistician for the study of the epidemiology of stroke in Cincinnati, and is principal investigator for the biostatistical core of a Special Program Of Translational Research In Acute Stroke.
-She holds a joint appointment in the Division of Endocrinology and works with many of the faculty and fellows on study design and statistical methods in development of their research studies.
+She holds a joint appointment in the Division of Endocrinology within the UC Department of Pediatrics and works with many of the faculty and fellows on study design and statistical methods in development of their research studies.
 Her personal research interests involve the effect of intra-uterine exposure to type 1 diabetes on childhood growth, metabolism and cardiac function.

 Stroke, diabetes in pregnancy; research design and analysis.